mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 ...

+...

+# What about somehow sending forces or applying forces to keep the simulation in sync?

+(this is something that pisses me off, I want to explain how it breaks down for stacks, and how it doesn't work well when objects don't receive an update every frame).

 # What could a solution look like?

 (reader should understand the restriction to coop only provides a way to solve this problem without the high CPU cost of rollback, at the cost of security.)